mgoplerud/vglmer/cran-comments.md

 ## Resubmission

-This is a patch on vglmer 1.0.1 to address issues bug fix noted in `NEWS.md`.
+This is a patch on vglmer 1.0.2 to address updates to the `Matrix` package (1.5-2).

 ## R CMD check results